 Learn more about our Sunday Celebration Ministries by visiting our Sunday Celebration Ministries page.

 The volunteers of the Ann Arbor Vineyard Homeless Ministry head to Liberty Plaza Park in downtown Ann Arbor for food and fellowship every Friday evening of every month where they serve pizza and coffee, and hand out bags of food.
 They also distribute warm clothing and sleeping bags in the wintertime.
 They are an amazing team of people, and it is a humbling and also an enriching experience to serve the members of our community suffering from homelessness.
+Sign up for our Friday night outreach here!
 There are also other ways to join in with the activities of the Homeless Ministry, visit the ministry webpage for more information.
 For any additional questions about the Homeless Ministry or to find out how to volunteer, contact our Homeless Ministry Team.

 Learn more about our Homeless Ministry by visiting our Homeless Ministry page.